UCAS code: L700

 The course offers an integrated human and physical geography perspective on a range of major global issues.
 In Year 1, students receive a broad introduction to geography and geographical issues today.
 In Year 2, students are encouraged to develop their geographical practice through specialised modules including fieldwork, laboratory and technology-based elements.
 By the final year, Winchester geographers are ready to apply their expertise to understand complex geographical problems through original research and to promote the external impacts of their work.

 The programme recognises the value of geography to society and emphasises the importance of communicating this.
 Throughout the course students learn how to get their message across in a variety of ways and become effective communicators, addressing diverse audiences such as companies, organisations and communities.
 This combination of subject knowledge, external impact and communication produces rounded, confident geographers ready to enter a variety of growing areas of employment.

 - Introduction to Geographical Research and Fieldwork

 - Geographical Enquiry or Archaeology/Geography Science Project

-- Geographical Fieldwork, American Studies Field Trip or Archaeology Field Trip
+- Geographical Fieldwork, American Studies Field Trip, Archaeology Field Trip or Geography Independent Study

 - Global Environmental Change